-Ursuline Academy has selective admissions, which means that eighth grade students applying to Ursuline must take the high school placement test to be considered for admission.
+Ursuline Academy has selective admissions, which means that eighth grade students applying to Ursuline must take the Entrance Test *(please see update below) to be considered for admission.
 Because Ursuline is academically challenging, the test is an important indicator of a student’s potential for success within the Ursuline curriculum.

 Admission is based primarily on the student’s test score, but also on seventh and eighth grade performance and elementary school standardized tests.
 After a period of time determined by the Archdiocese of Cincinnati, students are sent a letter stating that they are either accepted, not accepted, or waitlisted.
 For every student who receives a letter of acceptance and complies with the registration deadline, there is a place in the class.

 Ursuline Academy strives to provide a creative educational environment in which young women are assisted and encouraged to assume responsibility for their education.
 Admission is contingent upon the following:

 - Successful completion of the previous school year

 - A satisfactory composite score on the Archdiocesan High School Entrance and Placement Test

 Students will be considered on the basis of merit.
 Placement in the class will be available within a designated time period for all students to whom admission has been offered.